Kase & Thyme: The Manor Rouge

 Paying homage to classic spooky elements means understanding the core fears behind popular tropes.
 Spooky mansions or villages evoke seclusion, isolation, and loss of direction.
 Body horror is an unwanted metamorphosis or forced transformation.

 Coolio!
-We’ve established our precedents: a forced transformation at a secluded area.
+We’ve established our precedents: a forced transformation in a secluded area.
 Now, I can subvert or expand these ideas.

 My Game Board: